-Series: Pollution Control
+Series: Pollution Control and Environmental Compliance

 Part 561: Compliance Requirements

-Originating Office: Division of Engineering
+Originating Office: Branch of Environmental Compliance

 5.3 What are the authorities for this chapter?

 A. Solid Waste Disposal Act (SWDA), as amended (42 U.S.C.
 6901 et. seq.).
 The SWDA was amended in 1976 by the Resource Conservation and Recovery Act (RCRA), including RCRA Subtitle D, which addresses the management of non-hazardous solid waste.

 B. Executive Order (E.O.)
 13693, Planning for Federal Sustainability in the Next Decade.